 Jupyter notebooks (previously known as “iPython notebooks”) are documents stored in the JSON format that can not only narrate data processing steps but run actual code in step-by-step modules.

 Recent research on open, shareable, and reproducible data workflows in the sciences includes articles by Daniel Garijo and Yolanda Gil.
-There has been some early research on digital humanities workflow--e.g., James Clawson, “Who’s Afraid of Topic Modeling?
+There has been some early research on digital humanities workflow―e.g., James Clawson, “Who’s Afraid of Topic Modeling?
 Proposing a Collaborative Workflow”; and Smiljana Antonijievic Ubois and Ellysa Stern Cahoy, “Supporting Humanists’ Digital Workflow” [see Rockwell].
 A recent article on the reproduction and reuse of data analysis in the digital humanities is Sarah Allison’s “Other People’s Data: Humanities Edition”.

 See Cultural Analytics’s “Data Sharing Policy,” http://culturalanalytics.org/about/about-ca/.